DeNepo/study-lenses/lenses/render/user-guide.md

-renders Markdown files into a full HTML document including GitHub Styling, code highlighting (, and rendered mermaid documents. soon)
+Add the `?render` lens to a markdown file an it will be rendered into a web page with highlighted code blocks.